 Shape the sound with the synth engine

 Sampler is more than a player — it has a full synth-style architecture.
-Use the amp envelope (attack, decay, sustain, release) to shape dynamics, the filter to brighten or darken, and LFOs and mod routings for movement.
+Use the amp envelope — the ADSR envelope of attack, decay, sustain, and release — to shape dynamics, the filter to brighten or darken, and an LFO and mod routings for movement.
 This is where a flat sample becomes an expressive instrument.
 If you want to chop a sample into a kit instead, Logic’s Quick Sampler and drum tools pair well — the slicing mindset is similar to making a beat in GarageBand.

 Sampler vs Quick Sampler